TkkrLab/py-ledart/README.md

 both fps and config are optional,

-the default delay is 1/0.15ms which is the delay that dictates how fast the refresh is ran.
+the default framerate is 15 Fps which is the delay that dictates how fast the refresh is ran, or packets are sendout.

 and the default config is default_conf.py